trueheart78/book-notes/go-systems-programming/ch02-writing-programs-in-go.md

   return s.Y
 }

-// call the xaxis() and yaxis() method on the passed in coordinates func findCoordinates(a coordinates) {
+// call the xaxis() and yaxis() method on the passed in coordinates interface
+// notice this is not a coordinate (singular) or point2D type, it is the interface
+// defined further above
+func findCoordinates(a coordinates) {
   fmt.Println("X:", a.xaxis(), "Y:", a.yaxis())
 }